 Road users will be notified in advance of any major closures of the expressway or surrounding roads through the project website, traffic updates on local radio stations and local letterbox drops for bridge closures.

 Motorists are encouraged to subscribe for updates or to 'Follow DPTI' on Twitter or ’Like DPTI’ on Facebook for traffic and project updates.
 Please contact us for details on how to subscribe.

-If you need further information about traffic changes please visit the traffic management page of the project website or contact the Southern Expressway Duplication project’s Information Line on 1300 626 097.
+If you need further information about traffic changes please visit the traffic restrictions page of the project website or contact the Southern Expressway Duplication project’s Information Line on 1300 626 097.

 How is the community being engaged throughout the project?

 Community engagement is a high priority for the department during planning, design and construction of the Southern Expressway Duplication.

 The project team is working with community groups and local businesses affected by construction and will continue to engage with local residents and stakeholders on specific design elements throughout the project.